dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2024/12/03
+What about instead of "AI" trying to guess the code I want to type (and being bad at it because it's fundamentally a gamble), it would notice inconsistencies like this one: `val twoHoursAgo = now.minus(1, HOURS)`?
+And maybe similar problems with comments?

 #### 2024/12/02
 Function with one-line expression is great.
 Class/interface with a single method is fine.
 A file with a single class is good.
 A file with a single function is a bit wrong.
 A package with a single file also feels wrong.
 I wonder why it's not uniform and what would make it so 🤔